-Stop Megaloads from Degrading One of America’s First Wild & Scenic River Corridors!
+Stop Megaloads Going to Alberta Tar Sands from Ruining Our Wild & Scenic River Corridors!

 The Wild & Scenic designated Middle Fork Clearwater and Lochsa rivers are threatened by the oil industry’s desire to convert U.S. Highway 12 into an industrial transport route for massive loads of oil processing equipment bound for the Canadian tar sands in northern Alberta.